 The right Barcode Scanning SDK for the hospital setting

-Due to the highly sensitive nature of the processed information, scanning software should work entirely offline without transferring any data to an external server.
+Due to the highly sensitive nature of the information being processed, scanning software should work entirely offline without transmitting any data to an external server.
 Ideally, it can be extended with a document scanning module, allowing for paper forms to be digitized and uploaded to the hospital’s database instantly.
 Speed and accuracy should be guaranteed even in less than ideal lighting conditions.

 Scanbot SDK’s barcode scanning technology supports both mobile and web applications and can be expanded with Document Scanner SDK and Data Capture SDK modules.
 Operating entirely offline, it complies with both the GDPR and the CCPA.